Last Updated on August 24, 2021 by Chef Mireille

-Broccoli & Salami Frittata – Traditional Italian style frittata made thin and light – just the way they do it in Italy!
+This Traditional Italian Frittata is made thin and light – just the way they do it in Italy!
 This Broccoli Frittata Breakfast is the best way to start your day.

 This week I am going to be presenting some Italian recipes.
 Italian food is one of America’s most popular cuisines, however, most of what we call Italian food bears little resemblance to the Italian food in Italy.